zeitgeist-hash/GRAD-C24-Machine-Learning/README.md

 - Katalin Bayer

 ## Summary
-This repository provides materials for our project, predicting the power consumption, optmizing and comparing the performance of differecnt marchine learning models.
-We will use data on weather conditions and variations of energy consumption in the city of Tetouan, Morrocco in 2017 to train and test our models.
+This repository provides materials for our project predicting power consumption.
+We optimize and compare the performance of different machine learning models.
+We will use data on weather conditions and variations of energy consumption in the city of Tetouan, Morocco in 2017 to train and test our models.